Gröbner basis: Leading term, coefficient and monomial

-Once a monomial ordering is fixed, the terms of a polynomial (product of a monomial with its nonzero coefficient) are naturally ordered by decreasing monomials (for this order).
-This makes the representation of a polynomial as a sorted list of pairs coefficient–exponent vector a canonical representation of the polynomials (that is, two polynomials are equal if and only they have the same representation.
+Once a monomial ordering is fixed, the terms of a polynomial (a term is the product of a monomial with its nonzero coefficient) are naturally ordered by decreasing monomials (for this order).
+This makes the representation of a polynomial as a sorted list of pairs coefficient–exponent vector a canonical representation of the polynomials (that is, two polynomials are equal if and only if they have the same representation).

 The first (greatest) term of a polynomial p for this ordering and the corresponding monomial and coefficient are respectively called the leading term, leading monomial and leading coefficient and denoted, in this article, lt(p), lm(p) and lc(p).

 Most polynomial operations related to Gröbner bases involve the leading terms.
 So, the representation of polynomials as sorted lists make these operations particularly efficient (reading the first element of a list takes a constant time, independently of the length of the list).

 Polynomial operations

-The other polynomial operations involved by Gröbner basis computations are also compatible with the monomial ordering; that is, they can be performed without reordering the result:
+The other polynomial operations involved in Gröbner basis computations are also compatible with the monomial ordering; that is, they can be performed without reordering the result: